ericzrinsky/discogs/case_study.md

 ![Overview](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i45.png "Discover Weekly")

 In addition, the playlist itself is typically around 2 hours in length and short enough that it can be consumed in a single workday.
 This may leave listeners waiting an entire week for **Spotify** to generate the next "Discover Weekly" playlist.
-Even worse, the new "Discover Weekly" playlist may fail to engage a listener's tastes at all.
+Even worse, the new "Discover Weekly" playlist may fail to engage a listener at all.

-I began to think about my own musical tastes and how different mediums affect my listening behavior and my preferences.
+I began to think about my own musical tastes and how different mediums affect my listening behavior and preferences.
 As an avid record collector, I find myself curating my collection carefully—vinyl isn’t cheap anymore!
-With that in mind, I assume that this type of careful purchase behavior holds true for most collectors.
+With that in mind, I assume that this type of purchase behavior holds true for most collectors.
 Very few people spend $20-30 dollars for a new record unless it's something they really want.

 I took this thought one step further.
-People share music from **Spotify** all the time, but because it's "free" and there is a low barrier to entry, it becomes almost a reflex.
-Sometimes the music they share is engaging and well worth the listen.
-Other times, the music is nothing special or so prevalent that it seems like everyone has heard it.
+People share music from **Spotify** all the time, but because it's "free" and there is a low barrier to entry, it almost becomes a reflex.
+Sometimes the music is engaging and well worth the listen.
+Other times, the music is nothing special or so prevalent that it seems like everyone has already heard it.

-How much of this lackluster sharing is a result of over saturation and over exposure **Spotify's** algorithmic approach?
+How much of this lackluster sharing behavior is a result of over saturation and over exposure **Spotify's** algorithmic approach?
 If there was an easy way to capture the items in someone's record collection and use that data to inform **Spotify** decisions, it might help to generate playlists that hit the mark more often.

 I set to the task of testing this hypothesis.